jonpither/juxtweb/resources/intro.md

-__JUXT__ is a network of experienced IT professionals who specialise in the Clojure programming language.
+__JUXT__ is network of experienced IT professionals who specialise in the Clojure programming language.

 We have particular expertise in: